 Trauma is broadly defined and includes children and adolescents exposed to traumatic events including, but not limited to, natural disasters, war, abuse and neglect, medical trauma, and witnessing interpersonal crime (e.g. domestic violence).
 The course will highlights the role of development, culture and empirical evidence in trauma-specific interventions with children, adolescents and their families.
 It also addresses the level of functioning of primary caregiving environments and assess the capacity of the community to facilitate restorative processes.

-Contact Clinical Associate Professor Sue Green regarding the 3 credit Core Concepts in Child and Adolescent Trauma course, SW 718.
+Contact Clinical Professor Sue Green regarding the 3 credit Core Concepts in Child and Adolescent Trauma course, SW 718.

 In this course, students apply the core concepts of trauma to the child welfare system.
 Students consider strategies for identifying protective factors to reduce the adverse impact of trauma for children and families in the child welfare system.